jamieAmacpherson/allosteric_signal/README.md

+# Allosteric signal
+\\
-# A suite of programs designed to assess the convergence of mutual information matrices and to extract structural alphabet fragments most significantly contributing to protein allostery.
+A suite of programs designed to assess the convergence of mutual information matrices and to extract structural alphabet fragments most significantly contributing to protein allostery.